Sandy Lee

 Sandy Lee (born 1964) is a South Korean-born-Canadian lawyer and politician, who was a member of the Legislative Assembly of the Northwest Territories from 1999 to 2011.

 Political career

 Territorial assembly

 Lee was elected to the legislature for the first time in the 1999 Northwest Territories general election, defeating future MLA Dave Ramsay and four other candidates.
 She was re-elected to her second term in office in the 2003 Northwest Territories general election, winning 80.56 per cent of the vote with a landslide.
 She won her third election in the 2007 Northwest Territories general election with 72.59 per cent of votes.
-Lee was elected to the cabinet by the members of the assembly in November of 2007 as per the consensus system of government; Lee was the Minister for Health and Social Services, Status of Women and Persons with Disabilities.
+Lee was elected to the cabinet by the members of the assembly in November 2007 as per the consensus system of government; Lee was the Minister for Health and Social Services, Status of Women and Persons with Disabilities.
 She was also given the portfolio of Minister of Municipal and Community Affairs when MLA Norman Yakeleya resigned until a new minister was appointed.